MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/index.md

 description: "Microsoft 365 for campaigns"
 ---

-Microsoft 365 for campaigns
+Microsoft 365 for Campaigns
 ===========================

 In our current world, keeping data and communications secure is a priority, particularly for political campaigns, medical and legal practices, and many other businesses.
 Microsoft 365 for campaigns is designed to help protect you and your business.

-**What is Microsoft 365 for campaigns?**
+**What is Microsoft 365 for Campaigns?**
 It's a recommended secure configuration that includes both Microsoft 365 Business and Azure Active Directory P1 so that you can:
 - Rely on trusted business productivity and collaboration tools, such as Outlook, Word, Excel, and other Office products
 - Protect your work files on all of your iOS, Android, and Windows 10 devices with enterprise-grade security that is simple to manage